Webcam Color Test — Check Your Camera's Colour Balance

 Understanding Colour Casts and White Balance

 White balance is the process of adjusting a camera's colour output so that white objects appear truly white under different light sources.
 When white balance is off, the entire image takes on a colour tint — called a colour cast — that affects how accurately your face, clothing, and background are reproduced.
+The free webcam brightness test shows a live brightness histogram and gives specific lighting improvement tips.

 Warm / Red Cast